SNAP Benefits in Ohio: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-Think of it like a debit card for your food assistance.
-It holds your monthly benefit amount, which you can use to buy groceries at authorized stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it like a debit card specifically for your food assistance.
+Using it is simple and works just like a debit card at the checkout counter.

 What Can You Buy with SNAP Benefits?